GetStream/stream-video-flutter/README.md

   );
 ```

+If you are developing with a physical device (recommended), make sure it's connected to the same wifi as your laptop.

+Finally, you can run the flutter sample app in `stream_video/packages/stream_video_flutter`

 # Generating protobuf
 Go to the [video-proto](https://github.com/GetStream/video-proto) backend repo and follow the instructions there to install the proto dependencies.
-Once it's done, this is the command (depends on where is your flutter projects folder) I use to generate the protos in the `stream_video` package:
+Once it's done, this is the command (depending on where is your flutter projects folder) I use to generate the protos in the `stream_video` package:
 ```bash
 video_proto$ sh generate.sh dart ~/flutter-dev/stream-video-flutter/packages/stream_video/lib/protobuf
 ```